 Do you work with innovative technologies?
 Do you offer educational programs such as up-skilling or re-skilling opportunities?
 Are you working on new and exciting projects?
 Before sitting down with a candidate, it's important to take time to reflect on what your organization has to offer both traditional employees and contingent workers.

-When it's time to bring talent into your workforce, it's important to not only ask the right questions during the interview process, but to also deliver a great candidate experience - which begins with good preparation.
+When it's time to bring talent into your workforce, it's important to not only ask the right questions during the video interview process, but to also deliver a great candidate experience - which begins with good preparation.

 Hiring the right person for your role is an important thing to get right.
 Hiring the wrong person costs you a lot more than time.